top of page

 The Way Forward: Guardrails, Awareness, and Public Trust

 As the race between AI scientists and bad actors intensifies, research teams share similar messages, calling for coordinated, holistic, and human-first approaches.
-A suite of multi-layered solutions could provide an answer:

 • Standardized Tools: Because technical fixes can be bypassed, researchers are calling for coordinated, transparent standards and independent verification.